Counting and effective rigidity in algebra and geometry: Background

 \subsubsection{Central simple algebras}

 \quad

-One main algebraic requisite for later discussion is the theory of central simple algebras $A$ over $k$ and their orders.
-We briefly recall some standard results.
-By the Artin--Wedderburn Structure Theorem \cite[p.
-49]{Pierce}, every such $A$ is isomorphic to a matrix algebra over a division algebra, say $A=\MM(r,D)$.
-Here $r$ and $D$ are uniquely determined.
+One main algebraic requisite for later discussion is the theory of central simple algebras $A/k$ and their orders.
+By the Artin--Wedderburn Structure Theorem \cite[p.~49]{Pierce}, every such $A$ is isomorphic to a matrix algebra over a division algebra $A=\MM(r,D)$ where $r$ and $D$ are uniquely determined.
 We require the following theorem in this paper.